Skip to content

 • No file versioning

-When it comes to storing photos and images, it’s not the best option per se.
-For example, it has no photo editor like Googe Photos but you can store all types of photos, ranging from RAW to PNG.
-Also, NordLocker focuses on these so-called secure Vaults for storing your files.
+When it comes to storing photos and images, it’s not the best option.
+For example, it has no photo editor like Google Photos, but you can store all types of photos, ranging from RAW to PNG.
+Also, NordLocker emphasizes ease of use and access, thanks to file syncing and apps for all major platforms.

 Save Photos and Videos on NordLocker